 In a small pocket that’s only 6 feet long, you might only need to make two casts.
 I would cast and retrieve the streamer at the very top right where it goes from shallow to deep, and then a second cast in the middle.

 On longer spots, I will always start at the top of the spot and work my way down, casting and covering the water every 3 to 5 feet.

 I recommend a three-foot spread if the water is not so clear, and a five-foot spread if the water is very clear.

 Angles: Catching steelhead sometimes takes strategic thinking and the are fly fishing tactics that just work better.
-The understanding angles both retrieve angles and the the angler of your streamer can make a huge difference.
+Understanding angles, both retrieve angles and the angle of your streamer can make a huge difference.